Team Rector’s Report to PCC

-- Munch club continues at Church House on Friday although on a smaller scale than in the past.
-A shortage of volunteers means it cannot always run every weekly.
+- Tots Time continues at Church House in South Street on Fridays although on a smaller scale than in the past.

 - Cupboard Love has grown throughout the year.
 Hundreds of food parcels have been distributed during the year as well as hampers and stockings at Christmas.
 Particular thanks to Lidl’s, Waitrose, Morrison’s Leakers and Nina’s for their help.
-We welcomed Carrie Gamble as our paid co-ordinator in March 2017.
+Thanks to Carrie Gamble (our paid co-ordinator since March 2017).
 A majority of our excellent pool of volunteers are unchurched and bring an amazing array of talent and experience.